manningstinson/workout-planner/README.md

 **500**  | **Internal Service Errors** <br>
 A 500 Internal Server Error indicates that something unexpected went wrong on the server-side, preventing it from fulfilling the client's request.
 This error can result from coding errors, server configuration issues, or resource exhaustion.
 Server administrators need to investigate server logs to identify and address the specific problem causing the error.
 Users encountering a 500 error should report it to the website or service administrator, providing any relevant information about the request to assist in troubleshooting.

+These challenges presented an opportunity to learn how to check the run-time logs, and further understand error reporting, and debugging needs.
+Every server, and app environment is different.

 ## Wiki
 A wiki is being created to document the development process.
 Currently empty, but will added to as the project progresses.